Team9315-CDC/Geocoding-Service/README.md

 `gradle build`
 in the Geocoding-Service/ folder to build the source files located in `src/main/java`.

 Currently Gradle is configured to use the JDBC driver for an MS SQL server.
-This can be changed easily by simply updating the maven repository in the dependency section of `build.gradle`.
+This must be changed if you use a different kind of SQL server, but it can be changed easily by simply updating the maven repository in the dependency section of `build.gradle`.
 (Note that if you change the JDBC driver to work with your SQL server, you may need to update the flavor of the SQL statements in `SQLQuery`)